 - Self-healing concrete.
 This incredible concrete uses built-in sodium silica capsules that produce calcite to repair cracks.
 The “bio concrete” is mixed with a healing agent.
 Once the concrete cracks and water get in, the healing agent dissolves and becomes active, filling in the cracks automatically!.

 - Carbon nanotubes.
 Scientists have developed carbon tubes with a thickness of 1 nanometer (one billionth of a meter).
 Boasting the highest strength-to-weight ratio of any material on Earth today, these nanotubes can be used in combination with a range of other materials to significantly enhance their durability and strength.

 - Transparent aluminum.
 Imagine a material with the strength and malleability of metal that features the transparency and allure of glass.
 That’s exactly what transparent aluminum provides.
 Contractors can use this futuristic material to build glassy structures with less support required than with traditional glass structures.

 - Aerogel insulation.
 Aerogel is among the least dense materials on the planet, only 15x heavier than air.
 It is a foam-like substance that features an extremely porous structure.
 That porousness makes it very difficult for heat to travel through it, so it has outstanding insulating properties—even double or triple that of fiberglass or foam insulation.

 An important note to be taken is that the change is coming, and the demand vs. technology is boosting the change and reducing the time it will take, construction software has surely played a crucial role in this change and it was the start of the dramatic change which is coming.

-We in Phi Contracting Co. realize the importance of the change, and how technology can add to develop the construction industry, contact us for your upcoming project and we will be happy to serve you, or visit our website: www.phicontracting.net to know more about us
+We at Phi Contracting Co. realize the importance of the change, and how technology can add to develop the construction industry, contact us for your upcoming project and we will be happy to serve you or visit our website: www.phicontracting.net to know more about us